 The director of homecare services in the municipality of Kaavi was interviewed and was positive about the results of Procomp optimisation: Staff utilisation had increased by almost 60%, yet carers were less rushed.
 Travel times are realistic, clients receive care according to their care plan, and breaks are planned in advance.

-Procomp homecare expert, Jarno Väisänen was also interviewed and commented that homecare requires development in a number of municipalities.
+Procomp homecare specialist, Jarno Väisänen was also interviewed and commented that homecare requires development in a number of municipalities.
 Referring to Strategic Optimisation, he said that “Merely optimising driving routes is usually not enough.
 The most important thing to consider is whether greater effectiveness can be achieved by doing things differently.”

-Procomp’s homecare optimisation software provides a solution for daily operational planning, but there are often structural and systemic issues which limit the potential for quality and efficiency.
+Procomp’s homecare optimisation solution, R2, provides a solution for daily operational planning, but there are often structural and systemic issues which limit the potential for quality and efficiency.
 To overcome these issues changes are needed to the homecare organizational structure and ways of working, and can even extend to changes in policy or legislation.
 The question is, what changes to make?
 Strategic Optimisation allows informed decision to be made by realistically modelling alternative scenarios to show how things could be done.
 This approach is adapted from the logistics planning world, where it is routinely used to support decisions such as where to place depots, how to implement new services, as well as to identify ways to increase quality and efficiency.

 The original article (in Finnish) can be found on page 23 of the March 2017 issue of the SuPer monthly magazine